iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 _If you don't have a number of training epochs defined and you don't terminate the process, the experiment will run for 100 epochs._

-### checkpoint backup
+### Caching checkpoints

-We can auto push the checkpoint refs to some git remote repository and cache to the default DVC remote.
-To enable this, two envs need to be setted:
+We can automatically push the checkpoints' code & data to your Git & DVC remotes while an experiment is running.
+To enable this, two environment variables need to be set:

+- `DVC_EXP_AUTO_PUSH`: Enable auto push (`true`, `1`, `y`, `yes`)
-`DVC_EXP_GIT_REMOTE`: Remote Git repo for the exp refs to back up, can be a URL or a name (origin, myremote, etc).
+- `DVC_EXP_GIT_REMOTE`: Git repository (can be a URL or a name such as `origin`, `myremote`, etc.)
-`DVC_EXP_AUTO_PUSH`: trigger of the auto push. (true, 1, y, yes) for Ture.

-and a default DVC remote is also needed.
-Remote backup will be done automatically after every iteration.
-There is a validation in the beginning of the iteration, if one of `DVC_EXP_GIT_REMOTE` and DVC default remote cache is not setted , it will raise exception and error out.
-But if the validation passed and the auto push fails during the running it will only give a warning and continue the process.
+Note that a default DVC remote is also needed so that the corresponding data can be pushed.
+With this configuration, `dvc exp push` will be done automatically after every iteration.

+⚠️ If either Git or DVC remotes are missing, the experiment will fail.
+However, if a checkpoint push doesn't succeed (due to rate limiting etc.) a warning will be printed, but the experiment will continue running as normal.

 ## Viewing checkpoints